 In 2010-11 Wise coached Dakota Dubetz who became MU's first USCHO All-American after leading the nation in assists (34).
 Wise also saw 14 of his student-athletes be named MCHA All-Academic, the second-most among conferences institutions.

 Wise compiled an 119-88-14 overall record during his time at MU, including a 101-46-9 (.676) MCHA record.
 His teams won three-consecutive MCHA Northern Division titles.

 Prior to arriving at MU, he spent five seasons as the men's assistant coach at Hamline University.
 While at HU he was involved in all aspects of the hockey program, including recruiting and practice.

 Wise is no stranger to the NCAA Division III hockey landscape, as he was a team captain as a player at the University of St. Thomas (Minn.) during his senior year.
 He helped the Tommies to a Minnesota Intercollegiate Athletic Conference title during his junior year.
 Wise was the recipient of the Team Player Award his junior and senior seasons.

-He began his collegiate playing career at Rochester Institute of Technology, where he was an assistant captain on a squad that made an NCAA Tournament appearance.
-During his time with the Tigers he won the Craig Lauzon Memorial Award for 1st Year Leadership.
+He began his collegiate playing career at Rochester Institute of Technology, where he was an assistant captain on a squad that made a NCAA Tournament appearance.
+During his time with the Tigers, he won the Craig Lauzon Memorial Award for 1st Year Leadership.